asciamanna/asciamanna.github.io/_drafts/specialization-on-agile-teams.md

 tags: ['coaching', 'agile development']
 ---

-It's been nineteen years since the creation of the agile manifesto, and with it came the popularization of an idea that teams should be organized cross-functionally.
+It's been nineteen years since the creation of the agile manifesto, and with it came the popularization of the idea that teams should be organized cross-functionally.
 These cross-functional teams work together on solutions rather than being organized by function, relying on handoffs between organizational silos.
-While a lot of progress has been made on organization and team design I still see a lot companies struggling with issues stemming from an overreliance on specialized teams and specialist team members.
+While a lot of progress has been made on organization and team design I still see a lot of companies struggling with issues stemming from an overreliance on specialized teams and specialist team members.
 <!--more-->

 <img src="/img/bottleneck.jpg" alt="bottleneck" class="img-responsive" />